 In the last few days, I have noticed a welcome, but unexpected, development in my health.
 My weight seems to be dropping.
-Since I have to be weighed sitting down, I am not sure exactly how much weight I have lost in terms of the number of pounds, but the number cannot be insignificant.
+Since I have to be weighed sitting down, I am not sure exactly how much weight I have lost, but it cannot be insignificant.
 My waist measurement seems to have dropped by approximately an inch in just three days.

 My energy level is still stable and, if anything, it is increasing.
 With this in mind, I am hoping to be able to continue regular physiotherapy (physical therapy) and to get back up on my feet using crutches in the next few weeks.
 Although a recent assessment was positive, I have not yet been able to undertake regular treatment due to the great British phenomena of the waiting list.

-My heart, lungs and digestive system continue to work well and I am even beginning to get used to the idea that they may continue to do so.
+My heart, lungs and digestive system continue to work well, and I am even beginning to get used to the idea that they may continue to do so.
 As you know the level of pain I experienced due to the spasms of cerebral palsy began to reduce some time ago now, but the stiffness of my muscles and joints remained.
-It is, of course, still there and always will be, but within the range I do have, movement seems to be easier.
+It is, of course, still there and always will be, but my range of movement seems to be more comfortable.